BohBohMah/Password-generator/README.md

 # Password-generator
-This is a password generator made in python
+This is a password generator made in python by BohBohMah
-Made by BohBohMah